GypsyCrusader

+Paul Nicholas Miller (born August 11, 1988), better known as GypsyCrusader, is an American white supremacist internet personality, of Mexican and Romani ancestry.
+Described as antisemitic and racist by various advocacy groups and the United States Department of Justice, he frequently live streams himself cosplaying as various contemporary popular culture personas.
+Aside from politics, he is a former journalist, Muay Thai fighter and trainer.

-Paul Nicholas Miller (born August 11, 1988), better known by his online alias GypsyCrusader, is an American far-right political commentator, streamer, white supremacist, former Muay Thai fighter and convicted felon.
-He is best known for his livestreams on various media services that feature him cosplaying as an array of different characters including the Joker, the Riddler, Mario, and others while he tells his political beliefs to strangers on Omegle.
-He is known for his advocacy for a race war and espousing white supremacy and neo-Nazism.
-He has been tied to multiple alt-right and far-right organizations, including the Proud Boys and the Boogaloo movement.
+In June 2021, Miller pleaded guilty to charges related to unlawful possession of a firearm and ammunition, leading to a 41-month-long imprisonment.
+He is known to have cosplayed as the Joker, the Riddler, Mario, and others while video chatting with strangers on the now-defunct website Omegle.
+He is known for his advocacy for a race war, espousing white supremacy and neo-Nazism.
+He has been tied to multiple alt-right and far-right organizations, including the Proud Boys and the boogaloo movement.

 Early life

-Paul Nicholas Miller was born in New York on August 11, 1988.
-His father is of Romani descent and his mother is Mexican.
+Paul Nicholas Miller was born on August 11, 1988 in New York, to a Roma father and a Mexican mother.
+At 18 years old, Miller was arrested for shooting several people with a pellet gun.

 Fighting career

 Miller began training in Muay Thai in 2008, at the age of 20.
 He had his first amateur fight in 2008 after only 3 months of training.
 He trained with the 9 Weapons Muay Thai and later The Institute.
 He became the Regional Light-Heavyweight Champion and the US National Champion in the World Kickboxing Association.
-He then became a trainer and coach, including for The Institute.
+Following a career altering car accident, he then became a trainer and coach, including for The Institute.